Physical Description

 Open woodlands, orchards, and in urban and suburban landscapes.

 A migratory bird, Baltimore orioles live in different regions across the Americas depending on the season.
-They range from central Alberta and Saskatchewan in Canada down to northern Columbia and Venezuela in South America.
+They range from central Alberta and Saskatchewan in Canada down to northern Colombia and Venezuela in South America.

 Lifespan